guillemsola/DevOps-Exercise/Exercise_22bii.md

 ## Template Details

 I have started from a [template](https://azure.microsoft.com/en-us/resources/templates/iis-2vm-sql-1vm/) that creates two Windows Server 2012R2 VM(s) with IIS configured using DSC.
 It also installs one SQL Server 2014 standard edition VM, a VNET with two subnets, NSG, load balancer, NATing and probing rules.
-One of the best things about using modern infrastructure providers is the amount of resources available to start a project from a sample.
+Notice that one of the best things about using modern infrastructure providers is the amount of resources available to start a project from a sample.

-The template includes some custom sections to execute powershell scripts to deploy the web application and modify the configuration variables.
+The template has been modified to include some custom sections to execute PowerShell scripts to deploy the web application and modify the configuration variables.

 ```json
     {